 - Cricut Mug Press: This tool will allow you to use Infusible Ink with special mug blanks.

 - Cricut EasyPress Mat: I really do recommend a flat smooth pressing mat for Infusible Ink projects.
 You need full, complete contact between the project surface and the transfer sheet for the best results.
 And a folded towel has lumps and bumps that can interfere with a clean transfer.

 - StandardGrip cutting mat: This is the green mat.

 - White cardstock: Use this sheet of cardstock under your project or inside your project to help with even heat distribution and protect against accidental ink transfer.

-- Paper trimmer, tweezers, and scissors: You’ll may want a paper trim or scissors to trim larger transfer sheets down to size.
-And you may need a pair of tweezer to help weed your design.
+- Paper trimmer, tweezers, and scissors: You’ll want a paper trim or scissors to trim larger transfer sheets down to size.
+And you may need a pair of tweezers to help weed your design.